AegeanKI/OpticalFlowFromDepth/README.md

 ## Acknowledgement

+* The preprocessing code of the virtual ego-motion is borrowed from [depthstillation](https://github.com/mattpoggi/depthstillation)
 * The training code and the testing code of the RAFT model is borrowed from [RAFT](https://github.com/princeton-vl/RAFT)
 * The training code and the testing code of the GMFlow model is borrowed from [GMFlow](https://github.com/haofeixu/gmflow)